tehflyingdutchman/zotero-uzkjapostyle/README.md

 That way, all kanji should be displayed correctly.
 Note: The `original-title` field refers to the *book title*, not the chapter title, when a single chapter is cited.

+### In-text citations

+In-text citations should be in footnotes.
+The footnotes themselves have to be added manually, but the citations can be inserted into the footnote the usual way through the Zotero plugin.
+The full bibliography entry is displayed for the first citation, subsequent citations are generated as `AUTHOR: TITLE [KANJI-TITLE], S. PAGE`.

 ## License
 This citation style is published under the Creative Commons Attribution-ShareAlike 3.0 Unported license, obtainable from https://creativecommons.org/licenses/by-sa/3.0/.
 It is originally based on the APSA citation style for Zotero by Julian Onions et al. (http://www.zotero.org/styles/american-political-science-association), also published under the CC-BY-SA 3.0, though most of it has been replaced.